-- Conduct meetings, workshops and open houses at varied times of day, including evening/weekend meetings, to encourage participation. - Present to existing groups and organizations, co-host events with community groups, business associations, etc. - Participate in community events. - Contract with community-based organizations in Equity Priority Communities for focused outreach. - Use "pop-up" workshops/meetings in public gathering places.
-These are on-thespot meetings or workshops held in locations where the public is already gathered. - Organize small-group discussions such as focus groups with participants recruited randomly from telephone polls or recruited by stakeholder interest groups. - Sponsor a topical forum or summit with partner agencies, the media or other community organizations. - Host question-and-answer sessions with planners and policy board members.
+- Conduct meetings, workshops and open houses at varied times of day and in various locations throughout the nine county Bay Area, including evening/weekend meetings in all nine counties, to encourage participation. - Present to existing groups and organizations, co-host events with community groups, business associations, etc. - Participate in community events. - Contract with community-based organizations in Equity Priority Communities for focused engagement. - Conduct "pop-up" workshops/meetings in public locations.
+These are on-the-spot meetings or workshops held in locations where the public is already gathered. - Organize small-group discussions, such as focus groups, with participants recruited randomly from telephone polls, by stakeholder interest groups or by community-based organizations. - Sponsor a topical forum or summit with partner agencies, the media or other community organizations. - Host question-and-answer sessions with planners and policy board members. - Offer food and childcare at in-person events to attract more participants. - Offer incentives such as gift cards or Clipper cards to increase participation.